(Also known as Patellar Tendonitis, Patellar Tendinopathy, Patellar Tendinitis, Jumper’s Knee)

 Contributing factors to the development of patellar tendonitis

-- joint stiffness (particularly the hip, knee, ankle and lower back)
+- joint stiffness (particularly in the hip, knee or ankle)

-- muscle weakness (especially the quadriceps, gluteals and calf)
+- muscle weakness (especially in the quadriceps, gluteals or calf)

 - inappropriate or excessive training